-The AFPadel Interclubs 2026 are also won off the court: ELO frozen as of January 5, formats according to category, data entry on My AFPadel, and postponement rules.
+The AFPadel Interclub 2026 is also won off the court: ELO frozen on Jan.
+5, formats by category, encoding on My AFPadel, and postponement rules.
 Here’s the checklist to be ready, without unpleasant surprises.

-- Step 1: Block out the dates even before discussing pairs
+- Step 1: Block out the dates even before discussing the pairs.

 - Step 2: Check ELO eligibility and choose the right category